itsays-zqc/my-website/docs/faq/General.md

 Our software support team consists of experienced engineers dedicated to software product feature and algorithm development.
 They also provide license verification, software, and computing platform installation services to customers.

-Feel free to reach out to us via phone or email:： Phone：150 6666 1688
+Feel free to reach out to us via phone or email:

+- Phone：150 6666 1688
-E-mail：sales@max-optics.com
+- E-mail：sales@max-optics.com
-E-mail：support@max-optics.com
+- E-mail：support@max-optics.com

 ## How to access technical support services?